ClericalAid/clericalaid.github.io/_posts/2024-03-07-debugging-vocode.md

   grammar_penalty = -7.05596484e-30}
 ```

 This `params` variable actually gets passed in from python.
 And looking in the C code, the `n_grammar_rules` variable is indeed very large.
+It didn't make sense to me that a variable called "grammar_rules" would have an arbitrary large value.
 Let's see what value this is supposed to be back in python.

 ## Getting the breakpoint in vocode
 To get a breakpoint here, I looked at the method that was being run in `whisper.cpp` when the error happened.
 Looking at the stack trace, we see a call to `whisper_full` at #21.